ctengel/objectindex/README.md

 sudo su -c "createuser -P USER" postgres  # note you will be prompted to create a password sudo su -c "createdb -O USER DB" postgres
 ```

+Note also that modifying `/var/lib/pgsql/data/pg_hba.conf` to include `scram-sha-256` instead of `ident` etc may be needed.

 Following steps to be run as user who will run the API.
 ```